aerospike-examples/mqtt-aerospike-example/README.md

 ## Sending the data to an MQTT Broker

 The MQTT paradigm assumes we have many disparate small devices.
-In order to collect information these devices will publish to a *topic* on a local MQTT Broker.
-You can think of a broker as a centralised depot for the receipt and collection of messages, which provides for scalability. *Topics* allow the messages to be separated into distinct collections. _Subscribers_ can independently subscribe to a topic and receive updates to the topic via a push notification.
+In order to collect information these devices will publish to a *topic* on an MQTT Broker.
+You can think of a broker as a centralised depot for the receipt and distribution of messages, which provides for scalability. *Topics* allow the messages to be separated into distinct collections. _Subscribers_ can independently subscribe to a topic and receive updates to the topic via push notification.

 The code below shows the signature of a _Sensor Observer_ object.
 We provide a simulator to watch, a topic to publish to, and integers governing the frequency and number of observations.